Talk Agility with Vivek – 28-Aug-2018

-The reason could be Organization wants help in achieving their vision for a change e.g. faster releases, greater ROI and such.
-To measure how things are progressing towards the change, they will have list of things to measure which forms Key Progress Indicators.
-These indicators will help the Organisation to ensure that they are progressing towards their vision.
+The reason could be Organization wants help in achieving its vision for a change e.g. faster releases, greater ROI, and such.
+To measure how things are progressing toward the change, they will have a list of things to measure which forms Key Progress Indicators.
+These indicators will help the Organisation to ensure that they are progressing toward its vision.

-Now, if the Scrum Master or the Agile Coach helping the Organisation, teams and all individuals inside the Organisation must be measured, they should be measured in terms of the indicators.
-If the indicators showing positive results, then their performance is good.
+Now, if the Scrum Master or the Agile Coach helping the Organisation, teams, and all individuals inside the Organisation must be measured, they should be measured in terms of the indicators.
+If the indicators show positive results, then their performance is good.

 Is Scrum Master supposed to collect team deliverables and status to present it to PO and Management?